 My son was determined to do AS level Maths in spite of a mediocre performance at GCSE.

 He hit problems in the first term as soon as they started on Calculus.
 So I bought him this neat little guide to Calculus – on a friend’s recommendation – and my son worked all the way through it.

-I found this book “Calculus – how calculus works” when searching the Amazon site for something suitable for the students who need more explanation than the standard AS books give.
+I found this book “Calculus – how calculus works” when searching the Amazon site for something suitable for the students who need more explanation than the standard A level books give.

 They tell me they like the style and the easy pace of the book, and I can tell it has produced results, not only in their confidence, but in the marks they are getting.
-I would recommend it to any student who wants to succeed at AS and A2.
+I would recommend it to any student who wants to succeed at A level.

-This Calculus study aid is aimed at students in their first term of AS study.
+This Calculus study aid is aimed at students in their first term of A level study.
 We are, however, currently using this book for some of our Year 13 students.
-These students are retaking AS modules in their A2 year and are using this book as an aid to revision of the calculus in the Core AS maths modules.
+These students are retaking yr 1 modules in their A2 year and are using this book as an aid to revision of the calculus in the Core A level maths modules.
 This book enables students to work on their own, at their own pace, and without having to go through large sections of their text books again before attempting exam style questions.

 The book is divided into clear, easy to understand sections.
 Each section has a summary, examples and practice questions with answers. it is written in a style and language that students can easily understand, and the use of simple but thorough examples, consolidates understanding.